 Schools can provide a safe environment for refugee children and young people and help them settle in their new community.
 Teachers are often very important in helping young people to recover from refugee experiences.

-Many schools have worked hard to raise awareness about refugee issues and develop programs to support refugee children and their families, particularly around Refugee Week in June, annually.
+Many schools work hard to raise awareness about refugee issues and develop programs to support refugee children and their families, particularly around Refugee Week in June, annually.

-The Equity and Multicultural Education team provides a range of programs and initiatives to support the education of refugee students:
+The NSW Department of Education provides programs and initiatives to support the education of refugee students:

-- English as a Second Language (ESL) programs
+- English as an Additional Language or Dialect (EAL/D) programs

 - homework and tutorial support